Downside School, near Radstock

 It’s an atmospheric, peaceful place, with parquet flooring, wood-panelled walls, cloisters and corridors with names like the Court of Arches – all very traditional.

 But then you suddenly come across a state-of-the art recording studio or a huge and amazing interactive Periodic Table installation in the Science dept.

 You shouldn’t judge a school by its chapel but the Abbey Church (partly designed by Giles Gilbert Scott of Battersea Power Station fame) is truly, madly, deeply glorious and well worth a trip alone.
 When the Schola Cantorum, the UK’s oldest Roman Catholic school choir, are singing it must be amazing.

-The bells and whistles Performing Arts Centre has a 400 seat theatre (recent productions include Revolting Children and Grease!), a state-of-the-art recording studio and music rooms.
+The bells and whistles Performing Arts Centre has a 450 seat theatre (productions over the past two years include Little Shop of Horrors and Singin’ in the Rain Jr), a state-of-the-art recording studio and music rooms.
 Music is big here; there are four different choirs, an orchestra and three bands, including a pipe band and a rock band and numerous other groups including sax, percussion and brass.

 The Art block has an art studio air complete with an artist in residence, currently an animator/illustrator.
 Tailoring the work to talents and interests of individual pupils, whether that’s advanced drawing, ceramics, screen printing or textiles, it’s well-equipped with an A1 etching press, Mac suite and a new print studio.

 Design Tech is also impressive with metal working workshop, 3D printers, laser cutters, subliminator press (had to ask – it’s for printing on textiles).
 I want the student-designed folding bike on the wall.